HydeZero/epub2txt/README.md

 Here is the help output for reference:

 ```
-epub2txt <epubfile> [-o <outputfile>] [-c]
+usage: epub2txt <epubfile> [-o <outputfile>] [-c] [-a] [-k] [-v] [-l <list_to_keep>]

+Extracts all text from an epub file and (optionally) cleans it up.

 positional arguments:
   epubfile              Path to the epub file to extract text from.

 options:
   -h, --help            show this help message and exit
   -o, --output OUTPUT   Path to the output text file.
 Defaults to the same name as the epub file with a .txt extension.
   -c, --clean           Clean up the extracted text.
 By default off.
   -v, --verbose         Enable verbose output for debugging purposes.
+  -a, --advanced-cleaning Enable advanced cleaning mode in text cleaner, removing everything outside of the Basic Latin range.
+Only works if the --clean flag is set.
+  -k, --keep-accents    Keep accented characters during cleaning.
+Only works if the --clean flag is set.
+  -l, --list-to-keep [LIST_TO_KEEP ...]
+List of characters to keep during cleaning, even if they are not in the acceptable utf-8 characters list.
+Only works if the --clean flag is set.
+Supply as a space-separated list of characters without quotes or brackets surrounding them.
 ```

 ### EXAMPLE USAGE: